jboss-developer/jboss-eap-quickstarts/jsonp/README.md

 What is it?
 -----------

-The `jsonp` quickstarts creates a JSON string through object-based JSON generation and then parses and consumes it using stream-based JSON.
+The `jsonp` quickstart creates a JSON string through object-based JSON generation and then parses and consumes it using stream-based JSON.

 It shows how to use the JSON-P API to generate, parse, and consume JSON files.